SA Schools Teams Chess Championships

 Glenelg PS: 3rd of April (Wednesday) Week 10 (Glenelg School only)

 Interschool at Tyndale CS in school term 1 and 3 is open to secondary schools

-Interschool at SVCS in school term 1 is open to secondary schools too
+Interschool at SVCS in school term 1,2 and 3 is open to secondary schools too

 - Minimum 2 players and maximum 20